sabiinsearch/learnings/python/README.md

                 x = str(3)    # x will be '3'
                 y = int(3)    # y will be 3
                 z = float(3)  # z will be 3.0

+    You can get the data type of a variable with the type() function.

+    Variable names are case-senstive.

+## Multi Words Variable Names

+    Variable names with more than one word can be difficult to read.

+    There are several techniques you can use to make them more readable:

+### Camel Case

+    Each word, except the first, starts with a capital letter:

+        myVariableName = "John"
+### Pascal Case

+    Each word starts with a capital letter:

+        MyVariableName = "John"
+### Snake Case

+    Each word is separated by an underscore character:

+        my_variable_name = "John"